-As Kate tells it, the look that fell across his face when she uttered the word "soup" was somewhere between disgust and the acceptance of impending doom, but he said nothing, and just waited for his dinner like a man anticipating the flip of an electric chair switch.
+As Kate tells it, the look that fell across her sweetheart's face when she uttered the word "soup" was somewhere between disgust and the acceptance of impending doom.
+But he said nothing, and just waited for his dinner like a man anticipating the flip of an electric chair switch.

-And then something marvelous happened.
-As the soup hit his tongue, his taut expression softened immediately, widening into one of genuine surprise and pure satisfaction.
+And then something marvelous happened: as the soup hit his tongue, his taut expression softened immediately, widening into one of genuine surprise and pure satisfaction.

 "When I was a kid, we were very poor, and we kept a little bucket in the refrigerator.
 After every meal, anything that didn't get eaten got thrown into that bucket.
 Then, about once a week, Mom would dump the whole thing into a pot and add water, and that was soup.
 And that was what I was expecting."